Mintbase/Grants-Program/applications/deip.md

 Live demo of the platform is available at [https://demo.deip.world](https://demo.deip.world)

 ### Ecosystem Fit
-As far as our team knows there are no other projects working on IP governance, tokenization or exhange solitions within the Polkadot ecosystem.
+As far as our team knows there are no other projects working on IP governance, tokenization or exhange solitions within the Mintbase ecosystem.

 ## Team :busts_in_silhouette: